JewareSM/Apple-Retail-Sales-Insights-Advanced-SQL-Analysis-of-1M-Transactions/README.md

   queries.

 # 📊 What This Project Covers
   This project offers a comprehensive hands-on experience with SQL in a real-world retail context.
-Key areas of focus include:
+Key areas of focus include :

-  ✅ Practical application of advanced SQL concepts (JOINs, aggregations, window functions, subqueries) 💼 Solving realistic business scenarios involving sales trends, product performance, and warranty behavior 🧠 Structured query writing, optimization, and performance analysis using EXPLAIN ANALYZE
+  ✅ Practical application of advanced SQL concepts (JOINs, aggregations, window functions, subqueries)

+  💼 Solving realistic business scenarios involving sales trends, product performance, and warranty behavior

+  🧠 Structured query writing, optimization, and performance analysis using EXPLAIN ANALYZE

 # 🚀 Project Overview